Transcendence and linear relations of $1$-periods: Spaces of Cohomological -Periods

-\section{Spaces of cohomological $1$-periods}
+\section{Spaces of Cohomological $1$-Periods}

-We consider triples $(X,Y,i)$ where $X$ is a $\Qbar$-variety, $Y$ a closed subvariety and $i\in\Na_0$.
-Let $H^i_\dR(X,Y)$ be its relative de Rham cohomology (see \cite[Section~3.2]{period-buch} and for the smooth case also Appendix~\ref{ssec:de_rham}) and $H^i_\sing(X,Y;\Q)$ its relative singular cohomology.
+The basic objects are triples $(X,Y,i)$ where $X$ is a $\Qbar$-variety, $Y$ a closed subvariety and $i\in\Na_0$.
+Let $H^i_\dR(X,Y)$ be its relative de Rham cohomology (see Section~\ref{sec:deRham_intro}) and $H^i_\sing(X,Y;\Q)$ its relative singular cohomology (see Section~\ref{sec:homology_intro}).
 The first is a $\Qbar$-vector space, the second a $\Q$-vector space.
-After base change to the complex numbers they become naturally isomorphic via the period isomorphism $\phi$ (see \cite[Section~5.4]{period-buch}).
-In good cases, it can be explicitly described as integration of closed differential forms over singular cycles.
+After base change to the complex numbers they become naturally isomorphic via the period isomorphism $\phi$ (see Section~\ref{sec:pairing_intro}).
+In good cases, the period isomorphism can be explicitly described as integration of closed differential forms over singular cycles.